bizhishui/bizhishui.github.io/_posts/2018-02-21-Manage-Pythons.md

     pyenv install --list       #list all available Python pyenv install 3.5.5        #install python3.5.5
     pyenv versions             #list all installed versions
+    which python               #find the current location of the python interpreter pyenv which python         #show the actual location of the python interpreter it’s using
 ```

 ##### Upgrading